akka/akka/akka-docs/rst/general/addressing.rst

 concerning the facilities mentioned below, the exact semantics of clustered actor references and their paths—while certainly as similar as possible—may differ in certain aspects, owing to the virtual nature of those paths.
-Expect updates for the 2.1 release.*
+Expect updates for the Akka release code named Rollins.*

 Creating Actors
 ^^^^^^^^^^^^^^^